Edward Cornelius

 Edward Cornelius (c.
 1910 - 22 June 1936) was an Australian convicted murderer and petty criminal.
 His criminal record began in his mid-teenage years and he served his first prison sentence three years later.
 He was convicted of killing Rev. H. Laceby Cecil during a robbery of a vicarage in the inner Melbourne suburb of Collingwood.
-Cornelius was executed at Pentridge Prison, Victoria in June 1936, the third of eleven people to be hanged there after the closure of Melbourne Gaol in 1924.
+Cornelius was executed at Pentridge Prison in June 1936, the third of eleven people to be hanged there after the closure of Melbourne Gaol in 1924.

 Biography

 Early life

 Edward Cornelius was born in about 1910 in Longford, Tasmania.
 He attended the Longford State School, receiving his Qualifying Certificate in January 1925, aged 13 years, for admission to a State High School.

 On 24 February 1925 Cornelius, a school-student from Longford, was involved in what was described as a "schoolboy scuffle" or "skylarking" on the Launceston railway station, prior to the departure of the Deloraine train.
 His hand was in the jamb of a carriage doorway when it was slammed shut by one of his companions, resulting in the fingers of his left hand being badly crushed.
 Cornelius was taken to the Launceston Public Hospital and admitted for treatment.

 As a child Cornelius was committed to the care of the State Department for Neglected Children as an uncontrollable child.